Table of Contents[Hide][Show]

 Hyatt Regency Maui Resort & Spa – Lush Grounds and Black Footed Penguins

 Best known as a top resort for honeymooners, there is also much to offer for families at the Hyatt Regency Maui Resort & Spa.
-Although I was visiting on my own during my recent stay, my daughters would have loved exploring every inch of the grounds.
+Although I visited solo, my daughters would have loved exploring every inch of the grounds.
 With lush native Hawaiian flowers and greenery along with wildlife and sculptures, there is much to see.
 Add in the gorgeous view of the Pacific Ocean, and a half-acre of swimming pools, and the Hyatt Regency Maui is a hit with parents and kids alike.

 One of the biggest draws at the Hyatt is the wildlife, especially the family of African Black-Footed Penguins who live onsite.
 Every time I walked by, I just had to stop and say hello to these warm-weather birds.
 The hotel offers public penguin feedings every morning as well as a wildlife tour of the grounds three mornings a week and educational sea turtle talks every Monday.